ubergeekseven/ParametricTextUpdate/README.md

 ## Installation Instructions

-### Automated Installation (Recommended)

-#### Windows Users
+### Windows Users (Recommended)
 1. Download the latest release from the [Releases](https://github.com/yourusername/CombineCut/releases) page
 2. Extract the ZIP file
 3. Double-click `install.bat`
-4. Follow the on-screen instructions
-   - If Python is not installed, the installer will guide you through the installation process
+   - The installer will automatically place files in the correct location
+   - No Python or additional software required
-5. Restart Fusion 360 if it's running
+4. Start Fusion 360
-6. The add-in should appear in the Add-Ins dialog (Press Shift+S to open)
+5. Open the Add-Ins dialog (Press Shift+S)
-7. Enable the add-in by checking its checkbox
+6. Enable the CombineCut add-in

-#### Mac Users
+### Mac Users
 1. Download the latest release from the [Releases](https://github.com/yourusername/CombineCut/releases) page
 2. Extract the ZIP file
 3. Open Terminal and navigate to the extracted folder